mercadopago/devsite-docs/guides/additional-content/your-integrations/application-details.en.md

 The score indicates how secure and aligned with Mercado Pago's integration best practices your application's configuration is.

 By clicking on **Evaluate quality**, you will initiate the review process of your integration.
-During this assessment, it is essential to identify areas for improvement and make the necessary changes to your integration.
+During this assessment, our measurement tool will identify areas for improvement and guide you to make the necessary changes to your integration.
 This process involves reviewing a series of associated fields.

 Access [Integration quality](/developers/en/guides/additional-content/homologator/homologator) and learn all the necessary information to know how to measure the quality of your application.